rust-lang/rust/text/1270-deprecation.md

 ```
 src/foo_use.rs:27:5: 27:8 warning: Foo is marked deprecated as of version 0.2.1
-src/foo_use.rs:27:5: 27:8 note: The rust_foo version is more advanced, and this crates' will likely be discontinued
+src/foo_use.rs:27:5: 27:8 note: The rust_foo version is more advanced, and this crate's will likely be discontinued
 ```

 Rust-clippy will likely gain more sophisticated checks for deprecation: